|Contact:||jordi < dot > pons < at > upf < dot > edu|

 Piano, clarinet & harmony studies.

-- AI Grant Fellowship (2017) for the creation of the Freesound Dataset.
+- AI Grant Fellowship (2017) for the creation of the Freesound Datasets.

-- Machine Learning award for the poster Towards a grounded deep learning paradigm for music modeling in 5th DTIC-UPF Doctoral Student Workshop (2017).
+- Machine Learning award for the poster Towards a grounded deep learning paradigm for music modeling in the 5th DTIC-UPF Doctoral Student Workshop (2017).

-- Best paper award for Experimenting with Musically Motivated Convolutional Neural Networks in 14th International Workshop on Content-Based Multimedia Indexing (CBMI, 2016).
+- Best paper award for Experimenting with Musically Motivated Convolutional Neural Networks in the 14th International Workshop on Content-Based Multimedia Indexing (CBMI, 2016).

-Jordi Pons is a telecommunications engineer specialized in audiovisual systems (Universitat Politècnica de Catalunya, Barcelona) and he holds an M.S. in sound and music computing (Music Technology Group – Universitat Pompeu Fabra, Barcelona).
-Jordi did his first internship at IRCAM (Paris) where he wrote his undergraduate thesis in source separation for drums transcription under the supervision of Axel Roebel.
-Later on, he did an internship in the German Hearing Center (Hannover) where he developed his Master’s thesis on how to improve the perception of music in cochlear implant users using source separation – with Waldo Nogueira.
-Currently, he is pursuing a PhD in music technology, large-scale audio collections, and deep learning at the Music Technology Group (Universitat Pompeu Fabra, Barcelona) under the supervision of Xavier Serra.
-During his PhD thesis, Jordi did two summer internships: one at Pandora Radio (where he studied how different deep auto-tagging models perform at scale), and another at Telefónica Research (where he studied how to learn audio representations that generalize from small datasets).
+Jordi Pons is a telecommunications engineer specialized in audiovisual systems (Universitat Politècnica de Catalunya, Barcelona), and he holds an M.S. in sound and music computing (Music Technology Group – Universitat Pompeu Fabra, Barcelona).
+Jordi did his first internship at IRCAM (Paris) where he wrote his undergraduate thesis on source separation for drums transcription.
+Later on, he did an internship in the German Hearing Center (Hannover) where he developed his master’s thesis on how to improve the perception of music in cochlear implant users using source separation.
+Currently, he is pursuing a PhD in music technology, large-scale audio collections, and deep learning at the Music Technology Group (Universitat Pompeu Fabra, Barcelona) under the supervision of his director Xavier Serra.
+During his PhD thesis, Jordi carried out two summer internships: one at Pandora Radio (USA, Bay Area) – where he studied how several deep architectures for music auto-tagging perform at scale; and another at Telefónica Research (Barcelona) – where he studied how to learn audio representations that generalize from small audio datasets.